Winnti Scenario: Biotech R&D Espionage

 Conditional Branches:

-- If the team preserves forensic artifacts before isolation: CFCS confirms the kernel driver matches indicators from a known supply chain campaign.
-Counterintelligence handoff is viable.
+- If the team preserves forensic artifacts before isolation: CFCS confirms the kernel driver matches indicators from the campaign they flagged.
+Campaign intelligence coordination is viable.

 - If the team reimages without preservation: CFCS requests artifacts that no longer exist.
-Attribution and counterintelligence value is lost.
+Campaign attribution value is lost.

 IM Notes: